ncomputers/neo/docs/PUSH.md

 }
 ```

+The handler stores the payload in Redis and responds with `204 No Content`.

 ## Order Ready

 When an order transitions to `READY` and a subscription exists for the table,
 an outbox item with channel `webpush` is queued.
 The notification worker logs
 `web-push dispatched` when processing this stub event.

+## Limitations

+Actual push delivery is not implemented.
+The worker only logs activity and
+requires future integration with a real Web Push service.

 ## VAPID Keys